aruiz-p/netwithalex/content/en/posts/what-on-earth-is-happening-on-the-network-nwpi.md

 guid: https://netwithalex.blog/?p=260
 title: Cisco SD-WAN Network Wide Path Insights (NWPI)
 summary: Learn how to use the most advanced troubleshooting tool for your Cisco SD-WAN Network.
+description: Learn how to use the most advanced troubleshooting tool for your Cisco SD-WAN Network.
 url: /network-wide-path-insights-an-introduction/

 ---